Placetel/call-control-notify-api/README.md

 This API is part of our [PROFI](https://www.placetel.de/telefonanlage/preise) product line and comes in two operating modes:

-1. a simple notification API, which is enabled per number and notifies your API endpoint about outgoing and incoming calls, when calls are accepted (only for incoming calls) and when a call ended
+1. a simple notification API, which notifies your API endpoint about new incoming and outgoing calls, when calls are accepted (only for incoming calls) and when a call ends
 2. an advanced call control mechanism, set up in the routing of each number, which asks your API endpoint how to handle an incoming call

 To enable both APIs, go to *Settings* → *External APIs* in your PBX and provide the URL of your API endpoint.